Acclaimed Tibetan musician, composer, activist and cultural ambassador

 Tenzin was musical director for the Asia Pacific Screen Awards in 2011 and 2013 and has written and performed soundtracks for numerous TV shows, films and documentaries.
 Through his music and cultural activities such as the Brisbane Festival of Tibet, Himalayan Film Festival and Women with Wisdom concert series (Sydney Opera House, Federation Square) Tenzin shares the Tibetan story of what it really means in being human.

-SUPER SAVER TICKETS AVAILABLE NOW!
+EARLY BIRD TICKETS AVAILABLE NOW!